Open energy system models: TEMOA

 TEMOA stands for Tools for Energy Model Optimization and Analysis.
 The software is being developed by the Department of Civil, Construction, and Environmental Engineering, North Carolina State University, Raleigh, North Carolina, USA.
 The project runs a website and a forum.
 The source code is hosted on GitHub.
 The model is programmed in Pyomo, an optimization components library written in Python.
 TEMOA can be used with any solver that Pyomo supports, including the open source GLPK solver.
 TEMOA uses version control to publicly archive source code and datasets and thereby enable third-parties to verify all published modeling work.

 TEMOA classes as a modeling framework and is used to conduct analysis using a bottom-up, technology rich energy system model.
 The model objective is to minimize the system-wide cost of energy supply by deploying and utilizing energy technologies and commodities over time to meet a set of exogenously specified end-use demands.
 TEMOA is "strongly influenced by the well-documented MARKAL/TIMES model generators".

 TEMOA forms the basis of the Open Energy Outlook (OEO) research project spanning 2020–2022.
 The OEO project utilizes open source tools and open data to explore deep decarbonization policy options for the United States.

 From mid-2021, an interactive interface located on the main website allows registered users to manipulate scenario data locally, upload structured SQLite files, and then run these scenarios using the TEMOA software.
 The service also provides some limited data visualization and project management functionality.

 Specialist models

 This section lists specialist modeling frameworks that cover particular aspects of an energy system in more detail than would normally be convenient or feasible with more general frameworks.

-VencoPy
+RAMP

+RAMP is an open-source software suite for the stochastic simulation of user-driven energy demand time series based on few simple inputs.
+For example, a minimal definition of a user type — say, a particular category of household — requires only information about which energy-consuming devices they own, when they tend to use them on any typical day, and for how long in total.
+The software then leverages stochasticity to make up for the absence of more detailed information and to include the unpredictability of human behavior.